Faculty

 “I truly enjoy working with our students.
 Some students come with experience in the field while others have recently graduated with degrees in different disciplines such as psychology, sociology, business, and social work.
 They bring a different lens to health topics and that allows for rich discussions in MPH classes.”

-Dr. Madelyn Law is as passionate about creating high-performance health systems as she is about guiding students to become high-performance health professionals.
+Dr. Madelyn Law is as passionate about creating high-performance health systems as she is about guiding students to become high-performing health professionals.

-Madelyn channels that passion into building partnerships and relationships within the health sector and opening up avenues of opportunities in which she and her students can make a difference to public health practice and services.
+Madelyn channels that passion into building partnerships and relationships within the health sector and opening avenues of opportunities in which she and her students can make a difference to public health practice and acute care services.

 As a teacher, Madelyn provides vision and leadership to expand experiential learning at Brock.

 She is the founder and Director of the highly successful Interprofessional Education for Quality Improvement Program.
-Started at Brock in 2012, I-EQUIP matches students with health organizations to carry out two-year health system improvement projects.
-I-EQUIP projects focus on everything from care transitions and medical imaging management to collecting health equity in hospitals and using music to enhance quality of life.
+Started at Brock in 2012, I-EQUIP matches students with health organizations to carry out projects to enhance health services design and delivery.
+Given the partnership she created with Niagara health, she was seconded for two years to provide leadership as the Director of Quality, Patient Safety and Risk (2023-2025).

 Department of Health Sciences